Last Updated on September 27, 2020 by Bryony Clapperton

 You can easily rent a gold buggy or quad bike too if you want to explore more of the island.
 Boats can be chartered too if you prefer to do it on sea.

 Here are some of the must experience things to do in Utila;

 - For drinking and the best bars check out Treetanic.
 Once you hit The Bay Island remember this name, ask around, find out where it is and you won’t be disappointed.

 - Visit the locals bars.
 Slightly out the way from some of the more popular bars you’ll find wooden bars with live music and rum flowing.

 - Hummingbird watching is a must.
 Utila is home to some several specicies of hummingbird and the locals all feed and protect the wildlife in the area.

 - Hiking and walking.
 As mentioned Utila is very small but there are some great walks and short hikes you can go on across the island.

 - Eat the fusion foods.
 Because of Utila’s history the food is fusion and fun.
 Try to eat local when possible.

-Obviously no trip to Utila is complete without experiencing the famous Utila diving.
-You would be crazy to venture to this little piece of Caribbean paradise and not partake in some diving.
+Obviously no trip to Utila in Honduras is complete without experiencing the famous Utila diving.
+You would be completely crazy to venture all the way to this little piece of Caribbean paradise and not partake in some diving.

-If, like me, you are a little scared don’t be!
-You’ll want to ensure you add Utila diving to you bucket list for Central America.
+If, like me, you are a little scared please don’t be!
+You’ll want to ensure you add learning to dive to you bucket list for Central America.